haihala/haihala.github.io/src/lib/posts/wag-intro.md

 I noticed how I was essentially oscillating between two extremes.
-I'd pick a super easy project, do half of it, lose motivation due to the rest being trivial gruntwork, quit, pick a massive megaproject I'm more enthusiastic about, get nowhere as it was way out of the scope of my ability, quit, repeat.
+I'd pick a super easy project, do half of it, lose motivation due to the rest being trivial grunt work, quit, pick a massive megaproject I'm more enthusiastic about, get nowhere as it was way out of the scope of my ability, quit, repeat.
-With WAG, I deliberately tried to aim for a middleground.
+With WAG, I deliberately tried to aim for a middle ground.
 Out of my comfort zone, at least enough to be interesting, but also something I felt like I could tackle.
-At the start of the project I knew very little rust, basically no blender, and my game design experience had been a few microprojets, so traditional wisdom would say it was outside of the scope of my abilities, which I would agree with I also think this was the only way I'd ever get anywhere.
+At the start of the project I knew very little rust, basically no blender, and my game design experience had been a few microprojects, so traditional wisdom would say it was outside of the scope of my abilities, which I would agree with I also think this was the only way I'd ever get anywhere.
 I frequently feel pure joy when something just works in a way I don't in my [pet projects](/blog/intro-to-pet-projects).